-Korean American pianist Jihea Hong-Park enjoys a versatile and active career as a recitalist, educator, chamber musician, teaching artist, workshop presenter, and interdisciplinary arts collaborator.
-She has performed at major venues such as Carnegie Hall, Lincoln Center for the Performing Arts, Merkin Hall, The Metropolitan Museum of Art, Steinway Hall, The Kosciusko Foundation, the Bar Harbor Music Festival, and Caramoor Summer Music Festival.
-She has appeared on concert stages internationally, including performances at the International Symposium and Festival of the Centre of Intercultural Music Arts at the University of Cambridge in England, Incheon Performing Arts Center in South Korea, Yun I-Sang Concert Hall in North Korea, and Komae Ecorma Hall and Niigata Performing Arts Center in Japan.
-In 2019, Ms. Hong-Park co-hosted a series of five New York Philharmonic Young People’s Concerts entitled “Coming to New York – Immigrant Voices” alongside the Omaha Symphony’s music director, Thomas Wilkins, at David Geffen Hall, Lincoln Center.
+Korean American pianist Jihea Hong-Park enjoys a versatile and vibrant career as a soloist, chamber musician, and collaborative pianist.
+She has performed at major venues such as Carnegie Hall, Lincoln Center for the Performing Arts, Merkin Hall, The Metropolitan Museum of Art, Steinway Hall, The Kosciusko Foundation, the Bar Harbor Music Festival, and the Caramoor Summer Music Festival.
+She has appeared on concert stages internationally, including performances at the International Symposium and Festival of the Centre of Intercultural Music Arts at the University of Cambridge (England), Seoul Arts Center (South Korea), Yun I-Sang Concert Hall (North Korea), Komae Ecorma Hall and Niigata Performing Arts Center (Japan), Stockholm Cathedral (Sweden), Maarja-Magdaleena Lutheran Church (Estonia), and Riga Dome Cathedral (Latvia).
+Most recently, her performances at the Demilitarized Zone (DMZ) Open Festival (South Korea) were broadcasted on Orfeo TV, Korea's premier classical music channel.
+Moreover, Ms. Hong-Park has performed at notable academic institutions such as Tokyo College of Music, Seoul National University, Yonsei University, University of North Texas, UCLA, University of Southern California, College of William and Mary, and Rutgers University, to name a few.
+Enthusiastic about contemporary music, she has premiered works by internationally acclaimed composers including Sophia Serghi, Jean Ahn, Steven Ricks, Gui Sook Lee, and Eric Sessler.
+In 2019, Ms. Hong-Park co-hosted a series of five New York Philharmonic Young People’s Concerts alongside the Omaha Symphony’s music director, Thomas Wilkins, at David Geffen Hall, Lincoln Center.

-As an avid workshop facilitator, Ms. Hong-Park has presented at the International Teaching Artist Conference, UNESCO’s UniTwin International Arts Symposium, National Conference on Keyboard Pedagogy, College Music Society’s National Conferences, Seoul Philharmonic Orchestra, Peace & Life Zone Music Festival @ DMZ Korea, Socially Engaged Musicians Network Forum of Korea, Youth Orchestra of St. Luke’s, and New York City Department of Education.
-Recently, she has been invited to present at the 2022 MTNA National Conference in Minneapolis, MN.
-Her scholarly interest includes integrating performance and education through teaching artistry, career development, entrepreneurship skills for musicians, student-centered teaching in applied instruction, the music of women and composers of color, social consciousness, activism, and advocacy of the arts.
+An avid researcher, Ms. Hong-Park has presented at the United Nations Educational, Scientific and Cultural Organization (UNESCO)’s UNITWIN International Arts Symposium, National Conference on Keyboard Pedagogy, the College Music Society National Conferences, MTNA National Conference, and International Teaching Artist Conference.
+She has also appeared as a frequent guest speaker at cultural institutions including the Seoul Philharmonic Orchestra, Palmetto International Piano Festival, Peace & Life Zone (PLZ) Music Festival @ DMZ Korea, Socially Engaged Musicians Network Forum of Korea, Youth Orchestra of St. Luke’s, and New York City Department of Education.
+In November 2023, she will deliver the keynote address at the UMTA Annual State Conference.
+Her scholarly interest includes career development for musicians, entrepreneurship and leadership in the performing arts, interdisciplinary arts collaboration, Asian American studies in classical music, the music of women and composers of color, and social consciousness, activism, and advocacy of the arts.

-Ms. Hong-Park is deeply committed to providing access to and education for the arts to advocate for music.
-She has organized and established numerous community concert residencies and projects to raise funds for non-profit organizations and bring arts to underserved communities.
-In recognition of her leadership in arts education, she has been featured in select interviews and documentaries on the Educational Broadcasting System network in Korea.
+Ms. Hong-Park is deeply committed to providing access to and education for the arts.
+As a lead teaching artist of the New York Philharmonic, she led a faculty of conservatory-trained musicians and taught in the nation’s largest orchestra-school partnership residency program serving over 3000 students across the five boroughs of New York City.
+She has also organized numerous projects to raise funds for non-profit organizations and established community concert residencies to bring arts to underserved communities.
+In 2010, as a founding member of the Ardelia Trio, Ms. Hong-Park was integral in establishing an arts residency in Korea in partnership with Mécénat.
+The trio received $25,000 from POSCO, Korea’s largest steel manufacturing company, supporting their community outreach endeavors.
+In recognition of her leadership in community engagement and arts education, she has been featured in select interviews and documentaries on the Educational Broadcasting System (EBS) TV network in Korea.

-Ms. Hong-Park received her B.M. and M.M. degrees at The Juilliard School and pursued advanced coursework at Teachers College, Columbia University.
+Ms. Hong-Park received her B.M. and M.M. degrees at The Juilliard School and pursued five years of postgraduate studies at Teachers College, Columbia University.
 Her principal teachers include Julian Martin, Jacob Lateiner, and Bruce Brubaker.
 Upon her graduation from Juilliard, she received the school’s highest award, William Schuman Commencement Prize, for her exceptional achievement, leadership, and service in music.

-Ms. Hong-Park has served as a juror for the MTNA Eastern Division Competition in both the Senior Piano Performance and Senior Piano Duet divisions, NJMTA Piano Competition, International Virtuoso Competition, Encore Keyboard Competition, and Music Educators Association of New Jersey Piano Auditions.
-She currently serves as the chair of the MTNA Piano Performance Competition.
+Ms. Hong-Park has served as a juror for the MTNA Eastern Division Competition, UMTA Piano Concerto Competition, NJMTA Piano Competition, International Virtuoso Competition, Encore Keyboard Competition, and MEANJ Piano Competition.
+She currently serves as the chair of the MTNA/UMTA Piano Performance Competition.